How did people survive the holocaust?

 (People identified as Jewish had to wear a yellow star on their clothes so the Germans knew they were Jewish on sight)

 The other option was to hide in plain sight by changing their identity.
 Almost all the Orthodox Jews started to hide their appearance after they realized what was happening, and identifying them mostly came down to documents and their names.
-Civilians, Governments and the various resistance groups all helped to provide fake documents when they could, but the supply never met the demand.
+Civilians, Governments, and the various resistance groups all helped to provide fake documents when they could, but the supply never met the demand.
 Even if you had the ability to acquire fake identification, there was still the chance that you may be accused of being Jewish due to your appearance or any other reason and sent to a camp anyway.

 Run

-The Nazis captured Jews anywhere within their reach which spread across the center of Europe, but didn’t cover the whole continent.
-Neighboring countries that were sympathetic to the Jewish people would take them in and often make them citizens, if they could get there in the first place.
-During the early stages of the war, the best option would have been to flee to America, Australia, the UK or Sweden, but of course no one knew how bad things would get until it was too late.
+The Nazis captured Jews anywhere within their reach which spread across the center of Europe but didn’t cover the whole continent.
+Neighboring countries that were sympathetic to the Jewish people would take them in and often make them citizens if they could get there in the first place.
+During the early stages of the war, the best option would have been to flee to America, Australia, the UK, or Sweden, but of course, no one knew how bad things would get until it was too late.
 Many countries around the world would take in Jewish people fleeing the Nazi regime, but only if they could actually get to them in the first place.

 Fight

 Since the Jews were the same as any other people, there were those amongst them who wanted to fight.
-The French resistance and the many Partisan groups that formed were made up of many Jewish members who actively took up arms against the Nazi’s.
-As for survival rates within these groups the numbers are unknown, mostly because secret anti-Nazi resistance groups generally didn’t keep records.
+The French resistance and the many Partisan groups that formed were made up of many Jewish members who actively took up arms against the Nazis.
+As for survival rates within these groups, the numbers are unknown, mostly because secret anti-Nazi resistance groups generally didn’t keep records.
 This was a good choice for those who wanted to hit back, but living on the edge and constantly attacking an enemy that greatly outnumbers you with much better weapons wasn’t exactly a safe job.

 Get Lucky

 Not all the camps around at the time were primary sites of execution and were used as holding facilities before transferring people to the death camps.
 Some people were transferred many times and survived for several months, but were always eventually sent somewhere they wouldn’t leave.
-There was also thousands of people liberated from concentration camps when the allies captured the area.
+There were also thousands of people liberated from concentration camps when the Allies captured the area.
 The guards and staff had long since gone and left all the prisoners locked up, sometimes killing as many as they could before leaving.
-Around 6 million Jews along with gypsies, the disabled and various other people caught in the holocaust lost their lives, a number that was around 2/3rds of the Jewish population of Europe.
+Around 6 million Jews along with gypsies, the disabled, and various other people caught in the holocaust lost their lives, a number that was around 2/3rds of the Jewish population of Europe.